-4F.18.
+4.G.15.
 Judges and Timekeepers

-- a) The organiser shall appoint a panel of three CIAM approved judges (for open internationals needs only one to be CIAM approved) and who shall be of at least two different nationalities.
-The judges must have at least one language in common. - b) Two timekeepers/scorers shall be allotted to each competitor.
+- a) The organiser shall appoint a panel of three CIAM approved judges (for Open Internationals needs only one to be CIAM approved) and who shall be of at least two different nationalities.
+The judges must have at least one language in common. - b) Two timekeepers/scorers shall be allocated to each competitor.

-- ANNEX 4G -
+- ANNEX 4H -

-CLASS F2F - DIESEL PROFILE RACING MODEL AIRCRAFT
+CLASS F2F - DIESEL PROFILE TEAM RACING MODEL AIRCRAFT

-4.G.1.
+4.H.1.
 Definition of a Diesel Profile Racing Event